 Jakafi can cause serious side effects including:

 Low blood cell counts: Jakafi may cause low platelet counts (thrombocytopenia), low red blood cell counts (anemia), and low white blood cell counts (neutropenia).
+If you develop bleeding, stop Jakafi and call your doctor.
 Your healthcare provider will do a blood test to check your blood cell counts before you start Jakafi and regularly during your treatment with Jakafi.
 Tell your healthcare provider right away if you develop any of these symptoms:

 Infection: You may be at risk for developing a serious infection while taking Jakafi.
 Tell your healthcare provider if you have: